rustls/rustls/README.md

                         authentication.
     --resumption        Support session resumption.
     --tickets           Support tickets.
+    --protover VERSION  Disable default TLS version list, and use VERSION instead.
+May be used multiple times.
     --suite SUITE       Disable default cipher suite list, and use SUITE instead.
 May be used multiple times.
     --proto PROTOCOL    Negotiate PROTOCOL using ALPN.